Most Talked-About Controversies Linked to Neil Gaiman

 The Graveyard Book

-2024: Sexual assault accusations
+2024: Sexual Assault Accusations

-January 2025: Allegations against Gaiman and business fallout
+January 2025: Allegations against Gaiman published

-In January 2025, New York magazine published a cover story detailing the allegations against Neil Gaiman.
-Dark Horse Comics cut ties with Gaiman, canceling his comic adaptation of Anansi Boys.
-Netflix also canceled The Sandman, set to conclude with its second season.
-Furthermore, Gaiman was dropped as a client by his agent Casarotto Ramsay.
+In January 2025, a New York magazine cover story detailed the allegations against Neil Gaiman.
+Later that month, Dark Horse Comics cut ties with Gaiman, cancelling his comic adaptation of Anansi Boys.
+Netflix canceled "The Sandman", and Gaiman was dropped by his agent Casarotto Ramsay.

 Loading Video...